 Packaging materials must be traceable by lot number, and this includes test materials, rework, and outsourced products.
 A proven and tested system enables investigators to detect the source of contamination so that a root cause analysis can be performed, and corrective actions taken, to prevent reoccurrence.

-The IFS PACsecure standard, recognized by the Global Food Safety Initiative (GFSI), is designed to help packaging companies implement preventative controls and traceability systems to provide safe and trusted packaging.
+The IFS PACsecure standard is designed to help packaging companies implement preventative controls and traceability systems to provide safe and trusted packaging.

 IFS Certification is accepted by brand owners worldwide!

 Retailers are more likely to choose vendors who have proven preventative measures and traceability throughout their supply system as this gives them confidence in the integrity of the products they purchase.